How lighting can affect your wedding day photos and why its important

-For your wedding day photos to be absolutely stunning it may seem not seem immediately obvious , but it is important to plan around the right lighting.
-This does not only apply to your wedding couple photos, but also to the reception hall , ceremony area and where you will be getting ready.
+For your wedding day photos to be absolutely stunning it may seem not seem immediately obvious , but it is important to plan around light.
+This article gives more info on how lighting can affect your wedding day photos.
+It does not only apply to your wedding couple photos, but also to the reception hall , ceremony area and where you will be getting ready.
 Here are some tips to make sure you have the best possible lighting for your photographer on your wedding day.

 Plan around the golden hour for your wedding couple photos